kaleLetendre/pockemon-guessing-game/tutorial.md

 # Step 3.
 Overlap the front and the back of each card so that only the back of the cards are visible.
 # Step 4.
 Add a flip animation to the cards on hover.
 # Step 4.1 Add the flip class to rotateY(180deg) to the .card:hover and transition in 1s
+# Step 4.2 Make the rotation in 3d by adding perspective: 1000px; to the .card